 Again, play around with the positioning of the antenna until you get the best signal possible.

 Good luck with it!
-You can always give me a shout on Twitter if you have any questions.
+You can always give me a shout on Twitter or below in the comments, if you have any questions.